 The surname Kelm was first found in Nottinghamshire.
 "A Norman family, who derive their name from Kelham, near Newark-upon-Trent, co.
 Nottingham, where they were seated at an early period.
 They still bear in their arms three covered cups, in allusion to the office of cup-bearer to Alan, earl of Richmond, the Conqueror's son-in-law, which was held by their ancestor. "

 This was the place that Charles I. spent his last night before he gave himself up to the Scottish army, who encamped on the spot in May, 1646.

 Early History of the Kelm family

-Another 189 words (14 lines of text) are included under the topic Early Kelm History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kelm research.
+Another 73 words (5 lines of text) are included under the topic Early Kelm History in all our PDF Extended History products and printed products wherever possible.

 Kelm Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Kellam, Kelham and others.

 Early Notables of the Kelm family (pre 1700)